alexmaropakis/alexmaropakis/README.md

 * [BrainDecode](https://github.com/alexmaropakis/BrainDecode) - a pipeline for investigating the role of substituted amino acid peptides in aging and neurodegeneration using mass spectrometry proteomics datasets.
 * [MaxQuant in Linux Tutorial](https://github.com/alexmaropakis/MaxQuant_Linux_Tutorial) - an updated tutorial for using the quantitative proteomics search engine MaxQuant in Linux environments.
 * [FragPipe in Linux Pipeline for the AAS Project](https://github.com/alexmaropakis/FragPipe_Linux_Tutorial) - a pipeline for using the quantitative proteomics search engine FragPipe in Linux environments, particularly for the AAS project (ref.
 BrainDecode) but also generalizable for database searches using FASTAs without custom peptide appended.
 Currently optimized for DDA multiplexed data, label-free & DIA submissions are a WIP.
+* [SAAP Database](https://github.com/alexmaropakis/SAAP_Database) - a database of all substituted amino acid peptide sequences identified in Tsour et al., Nature 2026 as well as my own research.
+Easy, local UI to examine SAAPs, their associated tissues/datasets, and export them as UniProt-style FASTAs with the option to append to a reference proteome and compute reverse decoys.

 ### Behavioral Data Analysis Pipelines
 * [PraxisDAP](https://github.com/alexmaropakis/PraxisDAP) (WIP) - a data analysis pipeline for data produced from closed-loop, optogenetic licking and lever pressing tasks.